 In the 48-seat classroom at the front of the plane, doctors give lectures, discussions and live broadcasts of surgical procedures being performed in the Flying Eye Hospital operating room.

-The local trainees can observe the surgeries and ask questions of the operating surgeons via a two-way audio-visual system.
+The local trainees can observe the surgery and ask questions to the operating surgeons via a two-way, audio-visual system.

-As the only Australian on board and a graduate from ACU's Bachelor of Nursing in Brisbane, Heather is away from home for around 45 weeks of the year.
+As the only Australian on board, Heather, a graduate from ACU's Bachelor of Nursing in Brisbane, is away from home for around 45 weeks of the year.

 "One is Esther, a five-year-old, severely cross-eyed orphan from a village in Uganda.
 Her resilience was amazing; she was always smiling, always dancing, and just the life of the party.

-"The eagerness of the local medical staff to learn is also amazing, they want so badly to gain the skills to help their people."
+"The eagerness of the local medical staff to learn is also remarkable, they want so badly to gain the skills to help their people."

-In the 19 months since she got the job, Heather has been to India, Bangladesh, the Philippines, Dubai, Oman, Niger, Nigeria, Uganda, China, Indonesia, Vietnam and more both on program and during planning times.
+In the 19 months since she got the job, Heather has been to India, Bangladesh, the Philippines, Dubai, Oman, Niger, Nigeria, Uganda, China, Indonesia, Vietnam and more, to work on programs and planning.

 "I particularly love returning to places I have worked before and seeing how the skills we helped them develop have made such a big difference to their practice," she said.